benggee/benggee/README.md

 ### Hi there !
-My name is LiuFajun, I'm from HuBei China, I'm a software enginner and now I work in Tuya.
+My name is LiuFajun, I'm from HuBei China, I'm a software enginner.

 <!--
 **seepre/seepre** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.